Understanding and Beating the Barbecue Stall, Bane of All Barbecuers, and How it Helps Create "Bark"

 Hypothesizing that the stall might be evaporative cooling, but still wondering if it may be fat melting, Blonder took a lump of pure beef fat from the fridge, inserted a thermometer probe, and placed it in a thermostatically controlled smoker.
 He also soaked a large cellulose sponge in water, shook it out, inserted a probe and placed it next to the fat.
 Then he set the smoker for 225°F.

 The results are pretty clear.
 The sponge is the red line and the fat is the blue line.
 The fat did not have a stall at all.
 It slowly and steady heated on a nice gradual curve.
 But brother, did the sponge ever stall.
-It climbed at about the same rate as the fat for the first hour to about 140°F, and then it put on the breaks.
+It climbed at about the same rate as the fat for the first hour to about 140°F, and then it put on the brakes.
 In fact, it even went down in temp!
 When it dried out after more than 4 hours, it took off again.

 The conclusion was inescapable: "Since there was a deep, glistening pool of melted fat in the smoker, the rendering fat hypothesis is busted.
 The barbecue stall is a simple consequence of evaporative cooling by the meat's own moisture slowly released over hours from within it's pores and cells.
 As the temperature of cold meat rises, the evaporation rate increases until the cooling effect balances the heat input.
 Then it stalls, until the last drop of available moisture is gone."